-Some states and territories have special government compensation schemes for people who develop mesothelioma and other asbestos-related diseases.
-These schemes usually apply only if you have been exposed to asbestos during your employment.
+Some states and territories have special government compensation schemes for people who develop mesothelioma and other asbestos-related diseases while at work.
+Contact the relevant organisations below for more information.

 02 6207 0723

 |New South Wales||Dust Diseases Care|

 1800 550 027

 1300 362 128

 Podcast: Coping with a Cancer Diagnosis